MuthusaravananS/remeDB-hmmerprofiles/README.md

 1. This repository contains hmm profiles of enzymes with bioremediation potential collected from remeDB on 21 June 2025.
-2. remeDb is available at: https://www.niot.res.in/Remedb/
+2. RemeDb is available at: https://www.niot.res.in/Remedb/
 3. RemeDB aims at identifying Pollutant Degrading Enzymes (PDE) from metagenomic sequences.

 Enables classification and prediction novel enzymes classes.